-While the MPC includes data collection procedures common to all the provider types, each provider type also included unique features and specific procedures DCS are required to follow.
+While the MPC includes data collection procedures common to all provider types, each provider type also has unique features and specific procedures DCSs are required to follow.
 The sections below describe the MPC data collection protocols and procedures for each provider type.